 Stablecoins overview

-What stablecoins try to do, how designs differ, and how they're not the same as bitcoin or tokenized gold.
+What stablecoins try to do, how designs differ, and how they're not the same as cryptocurrencies or tokenized gold.

 Published Apr 22, 2026 · Updated Apr 23, 2026